Bob Welch (musician): Early life

 Welch subsequently returned to Paris and started a trio, Head West, which was not a success.
 He later told People that his time in Paris (1969-1971) was "living on rice and beans and sleeping on the floor."

 Fleetwood Mac

-In 1971, Welch auditioned for Fleetwood Mac at Benifold, their retreat in England.
+In 1971, Welch auditioned for Fleetwood Mac at Benifold, their retreat and communal home in England.
 The band had recently lost one of its front-line members, guitarist Jeremy Spencer, and were looking for a replacement.
 Judy Wong, a friend and part-time secretary for the band, recommended her high school friend Welch.
 The band had a few meetings with Welch and decided to hire him, despite not having previously played with him, after listening to some of his songs on tape.
 Welch was assigned rhythm guitar, backing up lead guitarist Danny Kirwan.
-Welch also lived in the band's communal home, 'Benifold', located in Hampshire.
+Welch also moved in to Benifold, in Hampshire.

-Using mobile equipment hired from The Rolling Stones, the band recorded material for three albums at Benifold: Bare Trees, Penguin and Mystery to Me.
-The band's first album to feature Christine McVie and Welch, Future Games, was recorded at Advision Studios in London (as is cited on the back of the album jacket).
-The next album, Bare Trees, was mostly recorded at De Lane Lea Studios in Wembley, London.